I trained at Metanoia Institute and have a Clinical Diploma and an MSc in Integrative Psychotherapy, validated by Middlesex University.

 Aside from my private practice, I work as an honorary counsellor at the Putneymead Group Medical Practice in Putney which offers short-term counselling to NHS patients.

 I chose integrative psychotherapy as I believe that there is no single truth and that it is important to question assumptions and re-examine the formulae and approaches we habitually use.
 Integration, for me, is attempting to hold different and sometimes opposing theories and finding a common language.
-In this age of political and social polarisation, this inclusive approach feels important as it requires an attitude of openness, curiosity and non-defensiveness and a readiness to step outside our frame of reference.
+In this age of political and social polarisation, this inclusive approach feels important to me as it requires an attitude of openness, curiosity and non-defensiveness and a readiness to step outside our frame of reference.

 I am also a traditional acupuncturist working in a busy pain clinic at Kingston Hospital.
 I studied acupuncture at the College of Integrated Chinese Medicine in Reading and graduated in 2006.